 Current location: National History Museum, St Fagans, Glamorgan, Wales.

 Museum number: 40.428 (part of the Welsh National History Museum museum group)

 Description: A composite recasting placing, on a plain background with symmetrical rope saltires, a recast variant of the ‘Armada’ fireback, with changed initials, a single anchor panel, and the addition of plain base and borders, the latter each with a twisted rope saltire, upper middle.

-Notes: It is likely that an original four-panel fireback was used to cast a copy with additional side and base panels.
-Subsequently this second fireback was used to cast this third fireback with an additional full-width extension on top bearing four symmetrical rope saltires, the outer two larger than the inner two; the saltires may have had apotropaic significance.
-A reduction in size of 1% of the common elements due to shrinkage at each stage shows that the first example was used to make the second.
-It is alleged that John Knight, who built Chawton House, was rewarded with a fireback for contributing £50 to the Crown at the time of the Armada emergency; given that a great many of the gentry and aristocracy made similar contributions, this story is improbable.
+Notes: It is likely that an original four-panel fireback was used to cast an early copy with additional side and base panels.
+In the 19th century this second fireback was used to cast this third fireback with an additional full-width extension on top bearing four symmetrical rope saltires, the outer two larger than the inner two.
 The image of this fireback has been reconstructed by computer, combining photographs of the two fragments into which it had been broken.